mlcommons-science/benchmark/README.md

 Make sure that yaml indentation is **2 spaces** and do not use tabs.

-To rate benchmarks, use the [rating system](ratings_explanations.md).
+To rate benchmarks, use the [rating system](README-ratings.md).

-The yaml file is used to generate documents, that should only created with our programs while making cahnges to the yaml files.
+The yaml file is used to generate documents, that should only created with our programs while making changes to the yaml files.
 The produced files must not be changed by hand.

 Intermediate files are produced in a content directory, while the officially published files are publisched in the docs directory. as we do not publish the content directory, we only refer to the docs directory documents.
 If you conduct development and use our programs please look at the comntent directory for intermediate documents.
 The most important document is the PDF report document we produce: